-In between his time cobbling, winning championships, and coaching young men, and authoring books on jogging as a national model for fitness – Bowerman would come across a young walk-on miler named Phil Knight.
+In between his time cobbling, winning championships, coaching young men, and authoring books on jogging as a national model for fitness – Bowerman would come across a young walk-on miler named Phil Knight.
 The two men applied the waffle sole concept and founded Blue Ribbon Sports (BRS) to sell the new design.

-Nike Co-Founder’s Phil Knight and Bill Bowerman revolutionize footwear with the Nike Cortez shoe
+NIKE, Inc Co-Founder’s Phil Knight and Bill Bowerman revolutionize footwear with the Nike Cortez shoe

 “Bill wanted a sole without spikes that could grip equally well on grass or bark dust.”